Skip to content

 The best time to start learning was 2024, when the tooling was rough but the principles were visible.
 The second best time is now.

 Regulated industries have an advantage here.
 The same compliance requirements that slow down adoption also force operational discipline.
 Organizations that already think about audit trails, validation gates, and human-in-the-loop approvals have the muscle memory to operationalize AI safely.
-I run AI infrastructure for the intelligence community, and the constraints that feel like obstacles are actually forcing functions for reliability.
+The constraints that feel like obstacles are actually forcing functions for reliability.

 The businesses that win the next decade won't just have engineers who can vibe code.
 They'll have organizations that know how to operationalize it: validation pipelines, feedback loops, guardrails that hold.
 The capability gap between companies that figure this out and companies that don't will widen quickly.